IMG_2018.jpg

-CARYL PAGEL is the author of four books of poetry and prose: Free Clean Fill Dirt (University of Akron, poetry); Out of Nowhere Into Nothing (FC2/University of Alabama, essays); Twice Told (University of Akron, poetry); and Experiments I Should Like Tried At My Own Death (Factory Hollow, poetry).
+CARYL PAGEL is the author of four books of poetry and prose: Free Clean Fill Dirt (University of Akron, poetry); Out of Nowhere Into Nothing (FC2, essays); Twice Told (University of Akron, poetry); and Experiments I Should Like Tried At My Own Death (Factory Hollow, poetry).
 Chapbooks include Paul Revere’s (Essay Press, essay); Mausoleum (WinterRed Press, poetry); and Visions, Crisis Apparitions, and Other Exceptional Experiences (Factory Hollow, poetry).

 Pagel’s writing has appeared in AGNI, Brick, Conduit, echoverse, The Iowa Review, The Mississippi Review, New American Writing, and The Paris Review, among other journals.
 She is the recipient of poetry and nonfiction grants and residencies from the Headlands Center for the Arts, The Hermitage Artist Retreat, and the Ohio Arts Council.

-Pagel was born in Waterloo, Iowa and grew up in southeast Wisconsin and the Chicagoland area.
+Pagel was born in Iowa and grew up in southeast Wisconsin and the Chicagoland area.
 She holds a BA from the University of Wisconsin-Madison and MFAs from the School of the Art Institute of Chicago and the Iowa Writers’ Workshop.
-She has taught creative writing, literature, composition, and humanities courses at The University of Iowa, University of Wisconsin-Milwaukee, Carthage College, Milwaukee Institute of Art and Design, the Iowa Summer Writing Festival, and Columbia College Chicago.
+She has taught creative writing, editing and publishing, literature, composition, and humanities courses at The University of Iowa, University of Wisconsin-Milwaukee, Carthage College, Milwaukee Institute of Art and Design, the Iowa Summer Writing Festival, and Columbia College Chicago.

 CONTACT: carylpagel [at] gmail [dot] com